 When it comes to football, goals are what fills the seats on stadiums.
-Secondary to that are only the stars that score them.
-It is because of these stars who are paid massive contracts to put the ball behind the back of the goalkeeper that makes this game so crazy and what compels us to watch it.
+Secondary to that are only the stars that score them – you can read about one of these stars on ekutno.
+These stars are paid massive contracts to put the ball behind the back of the goalkeeper that makes this game so crazy and what compels us to watch it.
 It is what we are most excited to see at the forthcoming 2020 Euro Cup.

 The European Championship is no different.
 Competing nations prepare their best and most popular stars to go on the pitch and score as many goals as they can in order to reach the finals and achieve the best football score.